STEM Careers Guidance

 She is registered with the Health and Care Professions Council and the Register of Career Development Professionals.

 Hannah from Talent & Career is offering short Careers Guidance sessions, via Skype.
-Aimed at those students who have missed their guidance sessions because of the schools’ closure and also to any others who now have concerns about their plans in the light of there being no summer exams.
+Aimed at those students who have missed their guidance sessions because of the pandemic and also to any others who now have concerns about their plans in the light of there being no summer exams.

 To book in please complete a contact form on her website.